The Pomodoro Technique

 Todoist Tip

 You may want to add tasks you do every day — or even multiple times a day — as recurring tasks.
 For example, you might have a task called "Get to inbox zero" scheduled for "every weekday".
-Here's how to add recurring due dates in Todoist.

 Repeat

-Build your concentration muscle by making your pomodoro planning a daily routine.
+Build your concentration muscle by making your Pomodoro planning a daily routine.
 Add a task in Todoist for the same time each morning to remind yourself to plan out your pomodoros.
 Challenge yourself to hit a certain number of pomodoros each day, and take time at the end to reflect on what went well and how you could improve your focus in the future.

 Laura Scroggs